 With obesity on the rise and the negative health effects associated with sugar consumption, many people resort to artificial sweeteners.
 Diet sodas have often been popular for this reason; however, recent studies are showing it can be just as unhealthy as sugar, if not more so.
-They use one or many types of artificial sweeteners such as aspartame, cyclamate, saccharin, acesulfame-k or sucralose.
+Soda companies use one or many types of artificial sweeteners such as aspartame, cyclamate, saccharin, acesulfame-k, or sucralose.

 It can lead to cardiovascular disease.

-It puts you at a higher risk for developing type 2 diabetes or metabolic syndrome.
+It puts you at a higher risk of developing type 2 diabetes or metabolic syndrome.

 It can lead to kidney damage.